chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

   - q: I will be travelling with an elderly grandmother.
 She is 84-year-old.
 If my mother decides not to go up, is there anything for a lady in her age to do while my son and I go up?
-    a: Yes, we can drive her down on the marvellous beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view of the white village and the Acropolis of Lindos while she is waiting for you.
-You may also look at our Tours for <a href="./Seniors-tours-in-rhodes.htm">Seniors</a> in Rhodes
+    a: 'Yes, we can drive her down on the marvellous beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view of the white village and the Acropolis of Lindos while she is waiting for you.
+You may also look at our <a href="./Seniors-tours-in-rhodes.htm">Tours for Seniors in Rhodes</a> '
   - q: We are a family of 4 people, 2 adults and 2 children ages 6 and 9 years.
 Challenge is to see highlights AND keep kids entertained...
     a: The "Best of Rhodes" Half Day tour it is also an Educational and Entertainment